wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 With hardly any sail and the boat barely pushing a wake I quickly saw that there had been a flaw in my calculations.
 The current in the channel was adding three knots to my speed.
-I was seeing five knots over the gnound.
+I was seeing five knots over the ground.
 I would be to the Bahía Mujeres entrance at ten in the evening, or what to me is ten at night.
 We sailors are early risers.
-By ten, we've had one or two cat naps.
+By ten, we've had one or two cat naps or gone soundly asleep, depending conditions.

 I let myself sail to the north end of the island.
-There the water starts to become uncomfortably rough.
-Given some fetch,
-the wind is stacking-up waves against a big swell coming down out of the gulf, against the current.
-I decide that sailing isn't going to help get me there more slowly.
-I decide to heave-to on the triple-reef main.
+There the water started to become uncomfortably rough.
+Given some fetch, the wind was stacking-up waves against a big swell coming down out of the gulf, against the current.
+I decided that sailing wasn't going to help get me there more slowly.
+I decided to heave-to on the triple-reef main.

 Inside the cabin, the boat is treacherous.
 Standing, even bracing myself, I get thrown against one side of the boat and then the other.